jamesplease/redux-resource/docs/guides/state-structure.md

 ### Resource Metadata

-Metadata about each of the resources in your state slice's `resources` array is stored under the `meta` object of the state slice.
+Metadata about each of the resources in your state's `resources` array is stored under the `meta` object of the state.
 This includes information about requests, such as whether the resource is being updated, or deleted, and you may also store additional, application-specific metadata here, such as whether or not a resource is "selected" in your UI, or not.